DataDog/chaos-controller/README.md

 ## What is the chaos-fi-controller?

 The controller was created to facilitate automation requirements in [chaos-engineering][].
-It can also help to deal with network failures during gamedays by abstracting network manipulation, especially when dealing with big deployments.
+It can also help to deal with failures during gamedays by abstracting them, especially when dealing with big deployments or complex network operations.

 The lack of resources available to achieve the different [chaos testing levels][levels] led to the creation of this [rfc][].
 The `chaos-fi-controller` is an implementation of the recommended solution.

-The `controller` is deployed as a `StatefulSet`.
-It watches for changes on the supported `CRDs`, as well as their child resources.
-See the [CRDs section](#crds) for more details on specific behaviour for a particular `CRD`.
+The `controller` is deployed as a `Deployment`.
+It watches for changes on the `Disruption` CRD, as well as their child resources.

 The Helm chart is described in the chaos-fi-controller chart [section](#chaos-fi-controller-chart).